 The Origin of Chicken & Waffles

-The origin of “Chicken & Waffles” is a bit sketchy and distorted, to say the least.
-Stories of Thomas Jefferson, the Pennsylvania Dutch and Southern slaves have all contributed to the mystery and lore of the beginnings of chicken & waffles.
-Although many lay claim to having invented and inspired this combination, there are some facts about the history of chicken & waffles that are undeniable.
+The history of “Chicken & Waffles” is a bit hazy and unclear, to say the least.
+Various stories involving Thomas Jefferson, the Pennsylvania Dutch, and Southern slaves have contributed to the enigmatic origins of this unique combination.
+While many individuals lay claim to inventing or inspiring it, there are undeniable facts about the history of chicken & waffles.

-As a result of this renaissance, jazz music began to grow and spread throughout the United States.
-No other area in the country witnessed this transformation more than Harlem.
-With major venues like the Cotton Club and The Savoy Ballroom, Harlem quickly became a hot spot for music and entertainment.
-Jazz orchestras and swing bands routinely made Harlem a mainstay on their tour schedules.
-Musical masters, such as William “Count” Basie, Duke Ellington, Cab Calloway and the legendary Louis “Satchmo” Armstrong, called Harlem home at some point during the Renaissance.
+The Harlem Renaissance sparked the growth and spread of jazz music across the United States, and Harlem played a central role in this transformation.
+Prominent venues like the Cotton Club and The Savoy Ballroom turned Harlem into a hot spot for music and entertainment.
+Jazz orchestras and swing bands regularly included Harlem in their tour schedules.
+Renowned musicians such as William “Count” Basie, Duke Ellington, Cab Calloway, and the legendary Louis “Satchmo” Armstrong, all had ties to Harlem during this Renaissance.

-One restaurant specifically, a family-owned establishment known as Wells Supper Club, began to offer late night food services.
-Wells was already known for its great Southern-inspired menu and had been a cornerstone of the Harlem food scene from the beginning.
+One particular restaurant, a family-owned establishment known as Wells Supper Club, seized the opportunity to offer late-night dining.
+Wells was already renowned for its Southern-inspired menu and had long been a staple of Harlem’s food scene.

-Wells Supper Club offered breakfast, lunch and dinner.
-With dinner service typically ending around 11pm – 12 am, Wells would often have fried chicken leftover from the dinner service.
-Seeing an opportunity to boost sales and reduce food waste, Wells started offering a late night/early morning menu featuring their savory fried chicken paired with a deliciously sweet waffle.
-The combination quickly became a hit and inspired other restaurants to offer the pairing as well.
-Suffice it to say that THIS was the beginning of the chicken & waffles popularity that we experience to this very day.
+Wells Supper Club served breakfast, lunch, and dinner.
+As dinner service typically concluded around 11 pm to 12 am, the restaurant often had leftover fried chicken from the evening.
+Recognizing a chance to boost sales and minimize food waste, Wells began offering a late-night/early-morning menu featuring their savory fried chicken paired with delectably sweet waffles.
+This combination quickly became a sensation and inspired other restaurants to offer the same pairing.
+Thus, this marked the inception of chicken & waffles’ popularity, a tradition that continues to thrive to this day.

-So when you visit us at Dame’s “Almost” World Famous Chicken & Waffles, you’ll know where we got our inspirations.
-Here, it’s all about the love of the food and love of the music that inspired the food.
-When you enter our home, you’ll immediately notice our tribute to jazz in the form of music and art.
-Whether it’s bee-bop, swing, classical or new school contemporary, Jazz has a home at Dame’s….a home where the spirit of the Harlem Renaissance has surely been summoned.
+So, when you visit us at Dame’s “Almost” World Famous Chicken & Waffles, you’ll understand the inspirations behind our culinary delights.
+Our establishment embodies a love for food and music, with a tribute to jazz evident through our music and artwork.
+Whether it’s bee-bop, swing, classical, or contemporary, jazz finds a home at Dame’s—a home where the spirit of the Harlem Renaissance is palpable.

 Damion “Dame” Moore